angus-mackenzie/ASD-Notes/ASD02.md

   8. Shortfalls in externally-furnished components
   9. Real-time performance shortfalls
   10. Straining computer science capabilities

+Then the `+2` are:
+* Being blindsided by the competition
+* Outside interruptions
 ## Risk Matrix
 * Sort risk by a combination of:
     * Probability (high, medium, low)
-    * Impact - catastrophic (project failure), critical (massive delay), marginal, negligible
+    * Impact
+        * Catastrophic (project failure)
+        * Critical (massive delay)
+        * Marginal
+        * Negligible

 ![Risk Matrix](img/riskmatrix.png)
 ## 3M's
 * Mitigation
     * How can we void or reduce the risk?
-        * Avoid the riskL change requirements
+        * Avoid the risk: change requirements
         * Transferring the risk: e.g.: buy insurance
-    * Or assume the risk and accept and control it
+    * Or, assume the risk, accept and control it
 * Monitoring
     * What factors can we track that will enable us to determine if the risk is becoming more or less likely?
 * Management
-* What contingency plans do we have if the risk becomes a reality
+    * What contingency plans do we have if the risk becomes a reality?

 [Example of risk](docs/examplesofrisks.pdf)

 # Questions
 1. Which of the following statements best describes how one goes about identifying the critical path:
-    * a) Find those milestones where the earliest start time is equal to the latest start time <--- Answer
+    * a) Find those milestones where the earliest start time is equal to the latest start time
     * b) Find those milestones where the earliest start time is less than the latest start time
     * c) Find those milestones where the earliest start time is greater than the latest start time
     * d) Find those milestones with some scheduling flexibility
     * e) None of the above
+* a is answer
 2. What does the term GANTT stand for
-    * nothing
+* Nothing
 3. Which of the following statements best explains what is meant by slack time in Critical Path Analysis?
+* Didn't take it down sadly
 # Conclusion
 ## Planning vs. Management
 * Planning